danielholzner/wasm-eval/README.md

  See for supported operators.
 ## Requirements
-You web-server must support the `application/wasm` Mime-Type.
+Your web-server must support the `application/wasm` Mime-Type.

 Example for Jetty:
 ```java